EBSCO Information Services' Editorial Policy

 Content is also updated continuously as important evidence that is sufficient to change consumer health information.
 Consumer Health leverages the systematic surveillance of literature process of other EBSCO Information Services point-of-care products to update the content.

 Content in the Consumer Health falls into three categories.
 The following is the update schedule for each category of content:

-- Top Tier Content—This content includes condition fact sheets, procedure facts sheets, and articles in the Centers of Excellence.
-This content is scheduled for review within a 12-month period.
+- Medical Topics—This content includes condition fact sheets and procedure facts sheets.
+Topics are scheduled for review within a 12-month period.
 Articles are updated if they have become outdated.
 These articles may be updated more frequently as a result of new studies that impact the patient information contained within the fact sheet format.

-- Middle Tier Content—This content includes wellness and therapeutic articles.
-This content is scheduled for review within a 12- or 24-month period.
+- Wellness Content—This content includes lifestyle and support articles.
+This content is scheduled for review within a 24- or 36 month period depending on content.
 Outdated articles are updated, rewritten, or removed from the collection.

 - Historic/Timeless Content—This content includes current research in top journals, interviews, recipes, and more.
 This collection of articles is reviewed by medical professionals as part of the creation process.
 This content is not updated nor is it updated very frequently, as it reflects a historic/timeless content type (interviews, summaries of research, etc.), and therefore does not require a regular review/update.

 Complementary and Alternative Medicine Content

 EBSCO Information Services provides extensive information in the area of complementary and alternative medicine (CAM).
 Encyclopedic CAM content (Natural & Alternative Treatments (NAT)) is written and reviewed by physician experts in the field of CAM, cited extensively, and updated regularly.
 No claims of therapeutic benefit are made without adequate citations from the medical literature.